Beyond DEI:

 We provide definitions, frameworks for analysis and methodologies that continue pushing us toward building liberatory strategy, plans and visions.

-• Institutional constraints - The colonial-capitalist systems that limit genuine change
+• Institutional constraints - How existing frameworks maintain status quo dynamics that limit transformative change

 • Personal values exploration